-Oh look, a troll (whom I somehow overlooked) comments on my YooToob video:
+Oh look, a troll comments on my YouTube video (whom I somehow overlooked):

 “wow another dumb video form a moron.
 So you are trying to say the dealer will give you the rebates if you get outside financing but wont if you get dealer financing?
 LMFAO!!!!
 Thats the funniest thing posted on youtube.
 Keep up the funny videos.”

 Look, if you’re trying to butter me up, at least bring me some popcorn and a beer, sweetheart.

 Actually, this reminds me of a Seinfeld episode where Jerry is dating an Olympic athlete and after they sleep together, they both decide it’s just not working out.
 Katya (the athlete) says, “In my country, they speak of a man so virile, so potent, that to spend a night with such a man is to enter a world of such sensual delights most women dare not dream of.
 This man is known as the “Comedian”.
 You may tell jokes, Mr. Jerry Seinfeld, but you are no Comedian.”

 Look, I may not be a comedian, and my jokes on Youtoob may s*ck *ss, but… I do make a mean financial plan.

 Moving right along.

 Yesterday, I gabbed about how car manufacturers and dealers sometimes use cash back incentives and rebates to play with the price of the vehicle and “hide” interest expense.
 GM is famous for doing this.
 They will offer buyers 0% financing or higher APR and a cash back incentive if you buy the vehicle (now!
 Now!
 NOW!).
 It's amazing to me that people still don't catch onto this, while others prefer to live in denial about it.